African diaspora: Georgia

+Some black people of unknown origin (Though perceived as Ethiopians) once inhabited southern Abkhazia; today, they have been assimilated into the Abkhaz population.

 Italy

 African emigrants to Italy include Italian citizens and residents originally from Africa; immigrants from Africa officially residing in Italy in 2015 numbered over 1 million residents.

 Netherlands

-There are an estimated 500,000 black people in the Netherlands and the Dutch Antilles.
+There are an estimated 500,000 African or mixed African people in the Netherlands and the Dutch Antilles.
 They mainly live in the islands of Aruba, Bonaire, Curaçao and Saint Martin, the latter of which is also partly French-controlled.
 Many Afro-Dutch people reside in the Netherlands.